 We also collaborate with research institutes, industry partners, initiatives, standardization committees, public institutions and other Internet service providers on a global scale.
 Together, we want to fight cybercrime and improve online security.
 We collaborate, for example, with the German Federal Office for Information Security (BSI) throughout Germany and with the European Union Agency for Network and Information Security (ENISA) at a European level.

-We publish our versatile data security activities in our annual data privacy report.
+We publish our versatile data security activities in our data privacy and data security report.

 Cyber Security Summit